 Walking Tours: Art in Motion

-On Saturday, Nov 8th and Sunday, Nov 9th, the Guinness Storehouse has organised guided walking tours through the streets of The Liberties, to chart Guinness’s centuries-old legacy of supporting the arts.
+On Nov 8th and Nov 9th, the Guinness Storehouse has organised guided walking tours through the streets of The Liberties, to chart Guinness’s centuries-old legacy of supporting the art.
 Tickets for the free tour will cover the storied streets around St. James’ Gate, where you will discover vibrant new pieces from These Walls artists, existing large-scale contemporary works by artists such as Aches, and often overlooked remnants of artistic history nestled in these historic streets.
+This event is now SOLD OUT

 OUR NEIGHBOURS